Masange/masange.github.io/README.md

 This project aims to develop a model that predicts the likelihood of credit card default.
 Knowing such information allows lenders to optimize lending decisions, which leads to a better customer experience and sound business economics.

 ## [Project 10 - Predicting Password Strength](https://github.com/Masange/projects/tree/master/Project%2010%20-%20Predicting%20Password%20Strength)
-This project aims to develop a machine-learning model that classifies the strength of a password.
+<p align="justify">This project aims to develop a machine-learning model that classifies the strength of a password.
 The strength of a password is a function of length, complexity, and unpredictability.
-Using strong passwords lowers the overall risk of a security breach.
+Using strong passwords lowers the overall risk of a security breach.</p>

 # Contact Information
 Email  : kchulu.2012@gmail.com

 Phone : (330) 906 0905